Building Your Down Payment

 • Carry-Back loans

-In the option of the seller "carrying back a second mortgage," the you borrow part of the seller's home equity..
-You would finance the majority of the purchase price with a traditional mortgage lending institution and finance the remaining amount with the seller.
-Typically you'll pay a slightly higher interest rate with the loan from the seller.
+We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
+You would finance the largest portion of the purchase price with a traditional mortgage lender and borrow the remainder from the seller.
+Often, this kind of second mortgage will have a higher rate of interest.

-No matter your strategy of getting together your down payment, the thrill of owning your own home will be just as sweet!
+No matter your method of getting together your down payment, the satisfaction of living in your own home will be just as great!

 Basic Pre-Approval